Top 10 NBA Champions In History

 Miami Heat featured some of the biggest names of the NBA in their team.
 The team had Shaquille O’Neal, LeBron James, Chris Bosh, Dwyane Wade, Alonzo Mourning, and Tim Hardaway.

 During the 2012-13 season, the Heat made the record for the NBA’s third-longest winning streak, 27 straight games.
-Similarly, four of the Hal of Famers have played for the Miami Heat since its founding.

 6. Philadelphia 76ers

-On our number 6 top NBA champions, tied with Detroit Pistons and Miami Heats with three NBA championships, is the Philadelphia 76ers.
+On our number 6, tied with Detroit Pistons and Miami Heat with three NBA championships, is the Philadelphia 76ers.
 The franchise was founded in 1946 as Syracuse Nationals and is one of the oldest franchises of the NBA.

-Philadelphia 76ers players (Source: Wikimedia.org)
+Philadelphia 76ers Players (Source: Wikimedia.org)

-76ers’ first NBA championship came in 1955 as the Syracuse Nationals.
+The 76ers’ first NBA championship came in 1955 as the Syracuse Nationals.
 Then they won their second and third championship in 1967 and 1983.
 Since then, the team has been able to get to the NBA finals in 2001.

 5. San Antonio Spurs